daniela-v/Dec2Hex/README.md

 # Dec2Hex
 Maven project for the DevOps course.
-I have configured Jenkins to automatically build and test the code.
+Configured Jenkins to automatically build and test the code when pushed to the repo.